Author: Natasha

 Monochrome displays have a much higher cost.
 The trade-off is the longer life span of the display.
 Also, they have higher luminance which facilitates efficiency and accuracy.

-Color monitors have a lower maximum luminance compared to monochrome displays.
+LCD color displays have a lower maximum luminance compared to monochrome displays.
 This doesn’t necessarily mean that diagnostic accuracy will be decreased.
 The study by Geijer, et al.1, indicated that accuracy with color LCD and Monochrome monitors was not significantly different, but that the dwell time for color monitors was greater.

 All displays can be windowed.
 However, color displays often need to be windowed to improve image quality for specific area you are analyzing.
 While a normal part of reading a digital image, it is more necessary in viewing on color displays, and this can reduce efficiency and limit the ability to compare objects in the window with those restricted from view.